JJKVIT/MultiViewer-Countdown-Timer/README.md

 6. Inside the latest version folder navigate to app-[version number]\resources\app\.webpack\renderer\main_window
 7. Copy paste the index.html and the createTimer.js file
 8. Open multiviewer and enjoy 👍
+> [!NOTE]
+> It currently only works when the time is set to 24hrs not 12hrs, may add that later